j-w-yun/fizzbuzz_neural_network/README.md

         print(decoded)

 ## Results
 After about 5,000 iterations of train step, training accuracy converges to 1.0.
-Here is the following test output of the trained neural network model after 10,000 iterations:
+Here is the following test output of the neural network model after 10,000 iterations of training:

         0 : 0.346061
         1 : 0.459596